BargeCode/Thuisweb/README.md

 ### Technical:

 - App runs in a docker container.
-- MySQL db runs in a docker container.
+- MySQL db runs 1 database `Gebruikers` with these tables: `gebruikers` and `posts` in a docker container.
 - Both containers are connected.

 ### Functionality: